 The Importance & Value of Business Networking

 You have probably heard this phrase before: “your network is your net worth.”
 It is obvious that networking has become much more than a buzzword.
 In fact, it is a powerful tool that can make or break your career.
-And in today’s interconnected world, it has become more important than ever to maintain a strong network of contacts for you and your company.
+And in today’s interconnected world, it has become more important than ever to maintain a strong network of business connections for you and your company.

 Today we are going to take a look at how a robust business network can take your confidence and career path to new places.
 We will also give some pointers on how to build and maintain valuable connections.